fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 We propose adding an extra argument to `differences()` and `ratios()`, to provide a `condition_on=` argument.

 Suppose we have a DataFrame, `A_3` with three sensitive features: SF 1, SF 2 and Income Band (the latter having values 'Low' and 'High').
-This could represent a loan scenario where discrimination based on income is allowed, but within the income bands, other sensitive groups must be treated equally.
+This could represent a loan scenario where decisions can be based on income, but within the income bands, other sensitive groups must be treated equally.
 When `differences()` is invoked with `condition_on=`, the result will not be a scalar, but a Series.
 A user might make calls:
 ```python